yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 {% quote Trust doesn't mean lack of control. %}

-Trust is a great word and concept, but it doesn't replace another equally great word&mdash;control.
-Most Agile teams think that trust means exactly that&mdash;complete lack of any validation, verification, responsibility, and control.
-"We trust our programmers to write perfect codes"&mdash;I've heard that countless times which is simply wrong.
+Trust is a great word and concept, but it doesn't replace another equally great word---control.
+Most Agile teams think that trust means exactly that---complete lack of any validation, verification, responsibility, and control.
+"We trust our programmers to write perfect codes"---I've heard that countless times which is simply wrong.
 This principle means something completely different.
 It means that when clearly defined tasks are assigned to their performers, we fully delegate responsibilities to them.
 We [motivate]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %})